alcrene/valconfig/README.md

 What’s wrong with the gazillion other config file projects out there ?
 Why not use one of those ?

+In short, because we can now do in 200 lines of code what used to take thousands.
-In short, because most of these packages were developed many years ago, before the standardization of type annotations.
+Most existing packages for config files were developed many years ago, before the standardization of type annotations.
 The can all perform the basic task of converting a file to a Python dictionary of strings, but fulfilling all of our aforementioned desiderata was difficult without creating a bloated package.